Looking for a change of scenery? Check out these incredible day-trip and weekend-getaway destinations near Boise, Idaho.

 7. Day Trips from Boise: Idaho City

 56 minutes from Boise, Idaho

 Idaho City is one the most irresistible weekend getaways and day trips from Boise for history buffs.
 This tiny city with population of less than 500 preserves the legacy of the Gold Rush era in Idaho like no other cities.

 Founded in 1862, Idaho City was once the most populated city in the entire Pacific Northwest.
 Yet when the gold dried up, the city also almost died.
 Today, it’s a solemn reminder of the bygone days.
-The town’s old structures still evidence of the bustling city, Idaho City used to be.
+The town’s old structures still remind of the bustling city, Idaho City once used to be.

 Things to Do in Idaho City, Idaho

-The Boise Basin Museum goes into details of the area’s history, explaining how the Idaho Gold Rush influenced the the city life.
+The Boise Basin Museum goes into details of the area’s history, explaining how the Idaho Gold Rush influenced the city life.

-No day trips from Boise to Idaho City go by without shopping for local craft and artistry on Main Street.
+No day trip from Boise to Idaho City go by without shopping for local craft and artistry on Main Street.
 Dotted with authentic local shops, it’s the best place to hunt for unique furniture, jewelry, and all things antique.

-The Idaho City Historical Area may be inferior to the lavish culinary scene of Boise, but it takes pride in enhancing your day trips with local delicacies.
+The Idaho City Historical Area may be inferior to the lavish culinary scene of Boise, but it takes pride in enhancing your day trip with local delicacies.
 Trudy’s Kitchen and Diamond Lil’s Steakhouse and Saloon are just a few places to stop at when hunger forces you to take a break from shopping and sightseeing.

 Day Trips from Boise: Charcoal Gulch Trail